-Do antihistamines or decongestants actually help?
+Do antihistamines or decongestants help relieve mucus?

 These medicines are available over the counter in the form of pills, liquids, and nasal sprays.
 And while they may help ease cold symptoms, using them too often can make them less effective over time.

 Antihistamines block inflammation, so there’s less tissue swelling and, in theory, less mucus production, Dr. Ivey says.
 Decongestants improve your breathing by constricting blood vessels in the area.

 Does drinking extra fluids help mucus?